-- Gain trust of your teen to make her share what is happening in the groups.
-Make sure that your child does not reply to any unwanted message in a group even if it is posted by her trusted friend
+- Gain your teen’s trust so that she shares with you what’s happening in the groups.
+Make sure that she doesn’t reply to any unwanted messages in a group, even if they’re posted by her trusted friend.

-- In case of messages which are extremely harassing, or flaming or defamatory, consider reporting the matter to the school and consequently, the school must inform the parent about this online behaviour of the teen
+- In case of messages that are extremely harassing or flaming or defamatory, consider reporting the matter to the school, which must inform the parents of the bully about the online behavior of their teen.

 About the authors: